marschall/marschall.github.com/_posts/2018-11-22-jdbc-inlists.md

 WHERE id = ANY(SELECT column_value FROM TABLE(?))
 ```

-Also HSQLDB requires a different syntax also there are some constraints on datatypes see [this stackoverflow discussion](https://stackoverflow.com/questions/50665451/hsqldb-any-array-function-not-working/50684110).
+Also HSQLDB requires a different syntax and there are some constraints on datatypes.
+See [this stackoverflow discussion](https://stackoverflow.com/questions/50665451/hsqldb-any-array-function-not-working/50684110) for more information.

 ```sql